Siberiidae

 Siberiidae is a family of Cambrian lobopodians, sometimes called "jianshanopodians" or "giant lobopodians".
+They are suggested to be more closely related to "gilled lobopodians" and arthropods than to other lobopodians, providing important evidence for the origin of the arthropod body plan.

 Morphology

 Siberiids often reach large sizes, achieving as much as 22 cm, or even over 30 cm in length as seen in Jianshanopodia.

 Cephalon

 The anterior of the cephalon is blunt, prominent appendages equipped with endites protrude laterally from it.
 In the case of Megadictyon the appendages terminate with sclerotized spines.
 The bottom of the head exposes an oral opening surrounded by an array of layers of plates and teeth which has been compared to the oral cones of radiodonts; the pharynx houses numerous pharyngeal teeth, and has been compared to that of priapulids.
 No eyes have been observed.

 Limbs

 Siberiids bear stout, unarthropodized, annulated limbs called lobopods.
 They bear gill-like papillae protruding dorsally from the series of annuli; These papillae were weakly sclerotized in Siberion and form branched feather-like structures in Jianshanopodia in order to greatly increase the surface area for respiration; the lobopods house internal fine canals which branch off into the papillae.
 Their trunk limbs also lack claws.